Licensed in All 50 States Letters Accepted Nationwide 100% Money-Back Guarantee

 • Soil compaction from off-trail pet traffic increases erosion

-These restrictions aren't arbitrary—they're based on decades of ecological research and visitor safety data.
+These restrictions aren't arbitrary, they're based on decades of ecological research and visitor safety data.
 Understanding this context helps visitors appreciate that these rules protect the very wilderness we come to experience.

-For many travelers, the best approach is a balanced one.
-Enjoy dog-friendly areas like the Pa’rus Trail or nearby public lands, while arranging boarding or pet care on days dedicated to Zion’s iconic hikes such as Angels Landing, The Narrows, or Observation Point.
+For many travelers, the most practical approach is a balanced one, enjoying dog-friendly areas like the Pa’rus Trail or nearby public lands while arranging boarding or pet care on days dedicated to Zion’s iconic hikes such as Angels Landing, The Narrows, or Observation Point.
+If your dog must remain with you at all times, you may want to explore more pet-friendly national parks or plan a return visit when alternative care is available.

 Frequently Asked Questions